pimsmath/onlinecourses2020/content/courses/2022-2023/mathematical-models-in-cell-bioliogy/index.md

 section_code: "2022W:563:101"

 prerequisites:
-  - For math students: Some familiarity with ODEs, PDEs
+  - For math students - Some familiarity with ODEs, PDEs
-  - "For bioligy students: Flexible, hopefully some math background, such as calculus"
+  - For bioligy students - Flexible, hopefully some math background, such as calculus

 # Course Abstract
 abstract: |